McChoc/BlocInterpreter/README.md

 #### Subtraction operator `-`

-When both its operands are of type [number](#number), it will subtract its right operand from its left operand.
+If both its operands are [numbers](#number), it will subtract its right operand from its left operand.

 ```python
 5 - 3;      # evaluates to 2